The Halifax Rail Station project includes:

 We're currently working on developing the outline business case for the project.
 We'll submit this to the West Yorkshire Combined Authority in 2019.

-To support the business case we ran a satisfaction survey all about Halifax rail station.
-We're currently reviewing the results and will publish your feedback shortly.
+To support the business case we ran a satisfaction survey all about Halifax rail station, which will be used to inform the proposals.